-So on the run up to Fathers’ Day (I will happily accept random presents!), I thought that I would do a post as to a few things that dads have to cope with, which mums don’t!
+So on the run up to Fathers’ Day (I will happily accept random presents!), I thought that I would do a post as to the specific ” Difficulties of being Dad “, which are problems that mums don’t have to cope with!

 On the plus side, the queue for the toilets was non-existent!!!!

-Fortunately, as time as moved on, we have both developed our confidence and now at least 1 of us can put some moves on the dancefloor at raves!!
+Fortunately, as time as moved on, we have both developed our confidence.
+Nowadays, at least 1 of us can put some moves on the dancefloor at raves!!

 Are you babysitting?!